 Java is one of the most widely used programming languages.
 Every second hiring manager in the world is looking for a Java developer to join their team.
-And the most common problem they face during the hiring process is finding the best match between candidates’ skill set and the company’s needs.
-As there no particular standard of what knowledge one should have to call themselves a Java programmer, the hiring process can take months.
+And the most common problem they face during the hiring process is finding the best match between candidates’ skillset and the company’s needs.
+As there is no particular standard of what knowledge one should have to call themselves a Java programmer, the hiring process can take months.

 We decided to take a closer look at what companies usually expect to get when they are looking to hire Java engineers, and what hard skills each Java developer should get or improve to lend a job.

 Between each Java programmer, the choice of technology varies.
 A recent survey has shown that developers are interested in Architecture, Microservices, DevOps Tools, Junit & Mockito, and Spring Boot.
 The other technologies are from the front-end, IDEs, Patterns, APIs, and JVM internals topics.
 Many developers want to become a full-stack developer.